 Many apps fail to encrypt data when it is being stored on servers or the phone itself, and they fail to encrypt metadata.
 A truly encrypted phone will not compromise any of these areas, and SKY ECC was built with these important points in mind.

 What are brute force attacks?

 A brute force attack uses software to guess passwords until the right one is found.
 Protection against brute force attacks has to be part of any phone’s security strategy.
-Here’s how Sky ECC prevents brute force hacks:
+Here’s how SKY ECC prevents them: